RosenbergYehuda/FlightGear-GCS-Interpreter/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+The code is distributed under the MIT License.
 See `LICENSE.txt` for more information.

+The Logo is distributed under the GNU General Public License.
+See for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>